Capturing reduced-order quantum many-body dynamics out of equilibrium via neural ordinary differential equations: Discussion and Conclusion

 An analysis of the buildup of genuine three‑particle correlations $\overline{\delta\Delta^{\uparrow\uparrow\downarrow}_{123,\text{K}}}$ reveals that the magnitude of $\overline{\delta\Delta^{\uparrow\uparrow\downarrow}_{123,\text{K}}}$ is the primary factor limiting the applicability of current reconstruction functionals.
 Regions with $\overline{\delta\Delta^{\uparrow\uparrow\downarrow}_{123,\text{K}}} < 0.65$ coincide with accurate neural \ac{ode} forecasts and low reconstruction errors, whereas larger values correlate with the breakdown of both the neural \ac{ode} and the \ac{td2rdm} method.

-These observations suggest a natural extension of the neural \ac{ode} framework: by endowing the vector field with explicit history dependence -- e.g., through finite‑time convolutions -- one can empirically determine the minimal memory length required for an accurate reconstruction of $\Delta_{123}(t)$.
+These observations suggest a natural extension of the neural \ac{ode} framework: by endowing the vector field with explicit history dependence -- e.g., with an explicit history channel, where the vector field depends on both the current state and a learned memory state, $\dot{y}(t)=f_\theta\big(y(t),m(t)\big)$ with $\dot{m}(t)=g_\phi\big(m(t),y(t)\big)$, or equivalently a finite-history formulation $\dot{y}(t) = f_\theta \big(y(t), y(t-\tau_1), \ldots, y(t-\tau_k)\big)$ -- one can empirically determine the minimal memory length required for an accurate reconstruction of $\Delta_{123}(t)$.
 Such a memory‑aware neural \ac{ode} would provide quantitative guidance for developing non‑local reconstruction functionals that incorporate the necessary temporal kernels.

 During training, we imposed weak physical constraints (norm conservation and positive semi-definiteness) via additional loss terms.
 Although the norm constraint improves predictions slightly, the constraints did not yield a noticeable enhancement of long‑time stability.
 Enforcing hard constraints is more challenging for neural \acp{ode} because they learn derivatives, thus symmetries that apply on the level of the integrated observable cannot be implemented straightforwardly into the architecture of the model.
 Recent proposals for constrained neural differential equations as in Ref.~\cite{white2023Stabilized} offer promising routes to incorporate such hard constraints.